Guide to compiling an ELP

 - the titles European Language Portfolio/Portfolio européen des langues, Language passport/Passeport de langues, Language biography/Biographie langagière and Dossier

-- the common reference levels and skills of the Common European Framework.
+- the common reference levels and skills of the Common European Framework of Reference.

 - English and/or French in addition to any other languages for the key headings in the three parts.